MariaExtrella/QATestTheAgileMonkeys/README.md

-For the test I have created a maven project in Eclipse using the Karate Maven archetype because it was easier for me to have already the project skeleton, but if you see the oficial respository of [Karate](https://intuit.github.io/karate), it is possible to do with one command:
+For the test a maven project in Eclipse is created using the Karate Maven archetype, because it is easier fto have already the project skeleton, but as it is said in the oficial respository of [Karate](https://intuit.github.io/karate), it is possible to do with one command:

       mvn archetype:generate \
       -DarchetypeGroupId=com.intuit.karate \